 Short of changing your student’s high school curriculum to better prepare them for college level work, is there anything that your student can do to reduce the chances that they will be required to take these courses?
 We believe the answer is yes.

 As a parent, you can begin by sharing this important information with your student.
 Help them understand that the assumption that simply taking the right courses and earning the right grades means that they will be ready.
 Seat time in high school is not enough.

 So what can your student do?
 Simply put – your student needs to take charge of their own education and learning.
 Encourage them to be in the driver’s seat rather than the passenger seat.

 - Know that preparing for college is an active task.
 Simply passing high school classes and earning a diploma is not enough.
 Your student will need to do more.

 - Take the work in high school seriously.
 Do more than go through the motions.
 Remember that there is a purpose in learning high school material.

 - Don’t slack during senior year.
 Math is not the only area in which many students ease up during senior year.
 Students look forward to an easier year during their senior year and are subject to senioritis.
-Encourage your student to continue to take challenging courses and to continue to work hard to maintain his skills as well as his grades.
+Encourage your student to continue to take challenging courses and to continue to work hard to maintain skills as well as grades.